-Brothers Rugby League is the largest club in Townsville with over 800 registered Junior and Senior players in 2021.
-We have only a handful of paid employees who perform a great job with the day to day running of this organisation, but they can’t do everything and be everywhere.
+Brothers Rugby League is the largest club in Townsville with approximately 800 registered Junior and Senior players each year.
+We have 2 paid employees who perform a great job with the day to day running of this organisation accross administration and player and coach development, but they can’t do everything and be everywhere.
 That is why we need to draw on the availability of our parents to assist as volunteers.
 Without our volunteers the club cannot function successfully!
 For more information about how you can help give back to your club, please see our Volunteers page.

 In 2019 Townsville Brothers Rugby League Football Club celebrated 100 years of playing...